reddcoin-project/reddtip/README.md

 * Upgrade the twitter GUI to autofill the tip recipient if there is already a valid user in the tweet textarea.
 * Write an interface for extension specific calls which will abstract away differences between the chrome and firefox APIs.
 * Implement above mentioned interface for both chrome and firefox.
+* Implement an extensive GUI for every command known by the tipbots.
+By sending and parsing messages to the tipbot, we should be able to display a current balance, add a GUI for withdrawals and registration, and maintain and easy to access interactive tip history